From BR Bullpen

 In 2009, Lewis signed with the Toronto Blue Jays.
 He pitched for the New Hampshire Fisher Cats (2-4, Sv, 2.57, .229 opponent average, 45 K in 42 IP) and the Las Vegas 51s (2-3, 3.38, 20 K in 24 IP).
 He was 0-1 with a 3.13 ERA in 33 games for the Tigres de Aragua, working only 23 IP in those 33 contests.
 He led the Venezuelan Winter League in appearances.

 Lewis began 2010 with the 51s with mixed results (0-1, 5 R, 2 ER, 10 H, 7 K in 7 2/3 IP, 5 Sv).
-He was then called up alongside Josh Roenicke to replace Jeremy Accardo and Merkin Valdez on the staff.
-He made his MLB debut relieving Roenicke in the 9th with a 2-0 deficit against the Red Sox.
+He was then called up alongside Josh Roenicke to replace Jeremy Accardo and Merkin Valdez on the Blue Jays staff.
+He made his major league debut on April 28th relieving Roenicke in the 9th with a 2-0 deficit against the Boston Red Sox.
 He got J.D.
 Drew and Jason Varitek on grounders.
-Adrian Beltre singled then pinch-hitter Mike Lowell whiffed to end a good first inning in The Show.
+Adrian Beltre singled then pinch-hitter Mike Lowell whiffed to end a good first inning in the Show.
 He did not stay as sharp the rest of the year, either in the majors (20 H, 8 BB, 14 R, 15 K in 18 2/3 IP) or the minors (1-5, 5 Sv, 7.59, 72 H, 51 R in 53 1/3 IP).

 2011 was another poor performance both for Toronto (12 H, 8 R in 5 IP) and the 51s (3-3, 4 Sv, 6.60 in 42 G).
 Moving to the independent leagues in 2012, Lewis feasted on the weaker competition, going 3-1 with 7 saves and a 2.01 ERA for the Bridgeport Bluefish.
 He was named as the Atlantic League's All-Star reliever.
 He moved to the York Revolution for 2013 and was even better (0-1, 5 Sv, 1.51 in 47 G), earning him a contract with Taiwan's Lamigo Monkeys.